raspberrypilearning/your-codeclub-story-leader/en/step_4.md

 **Ask: What’s the weirdest verb (doing word) you can think of?🤔**

 It’s pretty hard to do!
-Take some examples and ask: "What makes it *weird’*?"
+Take some examples and ask: "What makes it *weird*?"

 --- /task ---